Tyler-Ashford/reading-notes/class2.md

 # Text Editor!

-I have some experience with the text editor VS Code, but I like how the aruthor mader it make sense of choosing one that you like that best making it personal to you, I love the3 dirrfent type of extensions you pick from that gives you the ability to customize your setup.
+I have some experience with the text editor VS Code, but I like how the author made it make sense of choosing one that you like that best making it personal to you, I love the3 dirrfent type of extensions you pick from that gives you the ability to customize your setup.

 ## The Command Line